-This template provides information on the results of the calculation of own funds requirements for delta and curvature risk calculation within the FX risk class on the basis of the sensitivities-based method.
+This template provides information on the results of the calculation of own funds requirements for delta and curvature risk calculation within the FX risk class on the basis of the SBM.

 In accordance with Article 325q(1) of Regulation (EU) No 575/2013, there shall be one row for each bucket consisting of a currency pair.